NIKHCODE/climate-signal-lab/_posts/2026-06-03-article4-what-drives-emissions.md

 That means the climate problem is fundamentally an economic problem.
 It is about who gets to consume how much, how that consumption is powered, and who bears the cost of changing it.
 Countries that industrialized early, became wealthy on cheap fossil fuels, and now have the capital to build clean energy systems are in a very different position than countries that are still developing and need energy to do it.

+This is why it is very important on how nations when they meet for climate action summit discuss their agendas.
+It's unfair to propose a common solution to tackle this problem when each nation has it's own needs and disadvantages.
+Economically well nations can spend money on renewable energy, recycle things but countries in Africa cannot invest same.

 The data does not assign blame.
 But it does make the picture harder to look away from.

 ---

-*Article 5 publishes June 5, World Environment Day.
+*Article 5 publishes on June 5, World Environment Day.
 The final piece brings everything together.*

 *What does this analysis change about how you think about climate responsibility?
 Drop it in the comments.*